microsoft/mixed-reality-extension-sdk/design/high.resolution.transform.updates.md

 }

 /**
- * Remove a callback to the tool behavior to receive path updates for while the tool is being used */ public offHighResTransfromUpdate((path: Transform[]) => void) {
+ * Remove a callback to the actor to receive path updates for while the tool is being used */ public offHighResTransfromUpdate((path: Transform[]) => void) {
     // Path callback de-registration.